NebinGeorge/msqrd/readme.md

 The particles were selected randomly during HEPMC file generation, with their momentum, pseudorapidity, and phi values randomised within the specified ranges.

 ## Code
-For the generation of mass square plots following files were edited
+For the generation of mass square plots following files were edited:
 - CherenkovPIDAnalysis.cc
 - CherenkovPIDAnalysis.h

-The files are available in the folder code.
+The files are available in the folder 'code'.